net

 fn shutdown

-Shuts down a listening socket.
+Shuts down part of a full-duplex connection.

 fn strerror